kelvonlys/Moving-Average-Breakout/README.md

 # Moving-Average-Breakout
-This strategy applies 5-days, 10-days and 20-days simple moving averages in order to buy stocks when it breaks above the moving averages with a bullish candlestick pattern in daily resolution.
+This strategy applies 5-days, 10-days and 20-days simple moving averages in order to buy stocks when it breaks above the moving averages with a bullish candlestick pattern on daily resolution.

 # Objective